s1egesystems/ShellcodeFetcher/README.md

 # ShellcodeFetcher

-Antivirus evasion technique (C++ program) to send GET request to remote server, fetch shellcode from HTTP response and execute shellcode in memory.
+Antivirus (static analysis) evasion technique to send GET request to remote server, fetch shellcode from HTTP response and execute shellcode in memory, written in C++.

 DON'T UPLOAD TO VIRUSTOTAL